 Rodney is the newest addition to the Backridge K9 pro-staff team.
 Rodney comes to us from the Tibea kennels.
 He is a very young and eager English Spaniel.
 He is by far the prettiest of the Backridge pro-staff (two or four legged).
 Rodney joined the Backridge team last year and while he saw very little action, he has been training hard in the off season and will be working many quail and pheasant fields this coming year as well as picking up alongside Bailey.

 Adam commissioned into the Army in 2003 as an Ordnance Officer.
 He has had varying assignments ranging from Direct Support heavy maintenance to supporting Special Operations missions.
 Adam has been fortunate in his career to have had a very non-standard career path that has given him more experience than the young 2nd LT Ziegler could have ever wished for.
 Five deployments and multiple trips to exotic vacation spots later it is ending.
 Adam will be retiring in the near future as a 90A Multifunctional Logistician.
 It has been fun….
 He will miss it.

-Turn about is fair play so for the record, Adam is a Capricorn.
 He is happily married to a woman equally as tall as he is (hard to find) and is the proud father of one tall and stubborn daughter.
 Adam started Backridge in a moment of inspiration or mental weakness depending upon who is in the polling audience.
 Adam enjoys old books and fine shotguns; he is a hopeless romantic at heart and was indeed one of those poor fools born 100 or so years too late.
 This probably explains his penchant for the 10 and 16 gauge shotguns that fill his collection.